mmiah00/My-Shell/README.md

 # myshell

+## Bugs
+    - Output redirection > was able to work (hopefully) and write to the file when running ls -l > file for example.
+However, w > whofile leaves the file blank for some reason.

 ## Our Features:
     - char ** parse_args (char * line)
       - parses through the line you are trying to execute